Polaron residue and spatial structure in a Fermi gas: Quasiparticle residue

 The polaron is a well-defined quasiparticle if it has a non-zero quasiparticle residue $Z$, which is defined in the Green's function formalism from the long imaginary-time decay of the Green's function~\cite{Svistunov}.
 Within the polaronic ansatz (\ref{eq:ansatz_polaron}), it was shown in \cite{Zwerger} that simply $Z=|\phi|^2$.
 We first write the amplitude $\phi_\qq$ in terms of the denominator (\ref{eq:defD}) as~\cite{TrefzgerCastin}: \be \phi_\qq = \frac{\mathcal{A}}{\mathcal{D}_\qq} \ee where $\mathcal{A}$ is a normalization factor.
 Then using Eq.~(\ref{eq:def_phi_q}) and the coupled equations for $\phi$, $\phi_\qq$ and $\phi_{\kk\qq}$~\cite{TrefzgerCastin}, we get the following expression for the residue:

+In the limit $R_*=0$, this exactly reproduces the result of \cite{Bruun} from the diagrammatic formalism in the ladder approximation.
+For $R_*>0$, this can be shown to reproduce also the results of \cite{Massignan} obtained in the ladder approximation generalized to a two-channel model.
 In Fig.~\ref{fig:residue} we plot $Z$ as a function of $1/\kf a$ for various mass ratios $M/m$ and reduced Feshbach lengths $\kf R_*$.
 We find that $Z$ tends to $1$ when $a\to 0^-$, as expected, and to $0$ when $a\to 0^+$.
 The polaronic ansatz {\sl a priori} makes sense when $Z$ is close to unity, and its accuracy becomes questionable when $Z\to 0$.
 In Fig.~\ref{fig:residue}, we thus have plotted $Z$ in dashed line for a predicted value below $1/2$.
 In the weakly attractive limit, we shall give below a systematic expansion of $Z$ up to second order in $\kf a$.